wd1/Cryptocurrrency_php/README.md

 In a "view My Portfolo" View, you can see your portfolio daily, weekly, monthly, YTD, and beginning of time gains/losses for mock or real portfolio, and share a snap shot of this data with friends as image with sperate link on social media: FB, Twitter, LinkedIn

 Login with Facebook or LinkedIn

+Get the ticker price to be reflectant of the exchange you're on instead of general

+Tabs for percent change under ticker

+Make the highchart go to the right zoom for rendering candlesticks on movbile, tablet and narrow screens

 Simple messaging inside the app which allows traders to communicate with one another, and there should be an email notifcation containing the message to the recieving user, and it should also appear as n update in their navigation bar